baivab85/Port_Scanner/README.md

-How Does a Port Scanner Works?
+How Does a Port Scanner Works?.

 Ans: A port scanner sends a network request to connect to a specific TCP or UDP port on a computer and records the response.